InvoiceFlash/InvoiceFlash/README.md

 ![InvoiceFlash](https://www.invoiceflash.com/github/logo/png/logo898x507.png)
-####
+---

-InvoiceFlash is a self-hosted open source application for managing your invoices, clients and payments.
+**_InvoiceFlash is a self-hosted open source application for managing your invoices, clients and payments.-**

 ---